 The 'Commercial' land use designation is new, and no lands have been identified for commercial uses on the attached maps.
 The new Commercial land use designation reflects the community's desire not only to create a community gathering place but also to become a greener and more sustainable Village where is not necessary to drive to another community to meet daily needs.
-The community supports small-scale community-oriented commercial uses in Belcarra.
 Residents support small-scale retail, and low-impact tourism uses that provide services to residents and visitors.
 Examples of small-scale retail and low-impact tourism uses include cafes, small neighbourhood corner stores, and/or specialty grocery stores.
 A new commercial land use designation should encourage businesses that serve the needs of the community, but it is also acknowledged that the small Village population and limited parking available for visitors may make commercial development difficult to realize.
+Given this uncertainty Belcarra may be willing to consider the use of a Temporary Use Permit to test the viability of a particular business.

-However, it may be possible to encourage commercial services by creating a more flexible approach to home-based businesses, which could reduce vehicle trips out of the community to obtain day-today necessities.
+However, it may be possible to encourage provision of some commercial services by creating a more flexible approach to home-based businesses.
+This could reduce vehicle trips out of the community to obtain day-to-day necessities and reduce the community's carbon footprint.
 This may be achieved by allowing: